Davender-1565/Summer_Analytics_2025_Assignment_1_Solution/README.md

 # Summer_Analytics_2025_Assignment_1_Solution

-Welcome to my submission for the first assignment of **Summer Analytics 2025**, organized by the Analytics Club.
+Welcome to my submission for the first assignment of **Summer Analytics 2025**, organized by the Consulting and Analytics Club, IIT Guwahati.
 This task involved working with a dataset (`Cars.csv`) using Python and performing various data analysis operations using Pandas, NumPy, and Matplotlib/Seaborn.

 ##  Files Included